 A fully featured, fully supported 30 day trial is available if you are conducting a PoC (Proof of Concept) deployment.
 The VA is currently available for VMware, Virtual Box, Hyper-V, KVM, XEN and Nutanix AHV and has been optimized for each Hypervisor.
 By default, the VA is allocated 2 vCPUs, 4GB of RAM and has a 20GB virtual disk.
 The Virtual Appliance can be downloaded here.

-The same download is used for the licensed product, the only difference is that a license key file (supplied by our sales team when the product is purchased) must be applied using the appliance's WebUI.

-Please refer to The Virtual Appliance - Hypervisor Deployment and the ReadMe.txt text file included in the VA download for more detailed information on deploying the VA using various Hypervisors.

-For the VA, 4 NICs are included but only eth0 is connected by default at power up.
-If the other NICs are required, these should be connected using the network configuration screen within the Hypervisor.
+NoteThe same download is used for the licensed product, the only difference is that a license key file (supplied by our sales team when the product is purchased) must be applied using the appliance's WebUI.NotePlease refer to Virtual Appliance Installation and the ReadMe.txt text file included in the VA download for additional information on deploying the VA using the various Hypervisors.NoteThe VA has 4 network adapters.
+For VMware only the first adapter (eth0) is connected by default.
+For HyperV, KVM, XEN and Nutanix AHV all adapters are disconnected by default.
+Use the network configuration screen within the Hypervisor to connect the required adapters.